Texas Crimes: Bribery

-According to the Texas Penal Code, bribery is the offense of intentionally and knowingly offering a person money or collateral for an illegal action.
-Individuals can be charged with bribery if they offer, confer, or agree to confer on another for a recipient’s decision about a situation, vote, or another exercise of discretion as a public servant or party official.
+According to the Texas Penal Code, bribery is the offense of intentionally and knowingly offering a person money or collateral for an illegal action; Individuals can be charged with this if they offer, confer, or agree to confer on another for a recipient’s decision about a situation, vote, or another exercise of discretion as a public servant or party official.

 Bribery also applies to people who offer benefits to a person for their decision in a judicial or administrative proceeding, such as in a court case.
 For example, if an individual was charged with a crime, and bribed a judge to have him declare the defendant not guilty, this would be considered the crime of bribery.
 Also, if a person offers benefits for a political contribution, this can be considered bribery.

 All bribery offenses are typically considered second-degree felonies.
 This also applies to tampering with witnesses in court cases, and to encouraging individuals to lie about the situations surrounding a case.
 Oftentimes those who commit the crime of bribery do not intend to commit a serious crime.
 Instead, they may be caught up in working to secure their innocence in a court case, or may be concerned about their welfare and will ask individuals to do them a favor for a reward.